 There are no epidemiological changes from the current grant to the funding request, however the country has recently adopted two ambitious protocols based on World Health Organization’s (WHO) recommendation: (a) testing guidelines to adopt the 3-test algorithm (b) adoption of “Treat All” policy, where every newly diagnosed people living with HIV (PLHIV) will be initiated on treatment.
 This changes the implications for program targets, gaps and funds required, as reflected in this request (Annex 40).
 In order to strengthen the health information system, and bring about systemic and structural efficiency, the District Health Information System (DHIS) and the Logistic Management Information System (LMIS) will integrate across the three diseases.
 This is a significant departure from earlier concept notes where each disease component was working independently on reporting.
 6% of the HIV allocation has been allocated to the RSSH component and will be managed under TB grant (Annex 12).
 Lao PDR CCM wants to acknowledge that Global Fund is the largest investor in Lao’s HIV program.
-The total estimated resource needs for implementing the NSAP are US $50 million for 5 years, increasing from US$ 8.3 million in 2016 to US$ 11.7 million in 2020 (Annex 9).
+The total estimated resource needs for implementing the NSAP is US $50 million for 5 years, increasing from US$ 8.3 million in 2016 to US$ 11.7 million in 2020 (Annex 9).
 The allocation for this funding request is almost half of the current grant, which covered 41% compared to 25% of the country need for respective periods.
 (Annex 3)

 1.2b) At the beginning of 2018, the current grant with Global Fund will have closed.
 Only one project will remain which is United States Agency for International Development (USAID) supported Family Health International (FHI) 360 implementing an MSM/TG Community Testing Program in 3 provinces up to end of 2019.
 See Annex3.
 Besides the technical support on strategic information, quality improvement and legal protections, almost all service delivery will be not be funded.
 A series of country dialogues were held (Annex 13) which consisted of civil society partners, key affected people, technical partners, and other line department and agencies.
 In these platforms, priorities were discussed and the implications for the country.
 Given that government co-financing timelines were not forthcoming, it was decided that the first priority would be to use the available allocation to test all those at risk and treat all those diagnosed positive.
 The second and third priorities were on prevention package for FSWs and MSM/TG.
 The country has made valiant effort in trying to mobilize funds for the HIV program particularly through the United States President’s Emergency Plan for AIDS Relief (PEPFAR) key population investment fund (KPIF) request in October 2016.